Haiyang-W/DSVT/README.md

 ```
 The trt_engine will be saved in tools/deploy_files/dsvt.onnx, or you can directly download form [here](https://drive.google.com/file/d/1BRC1CSOypMYTV67agU14yXGXkxll5lYH/view?usp=drive_link).

-2. Testing with trt_engine, you need specify the trt_engine path in [config](./tools/cfgs/dsvt_models/dsvt_plain_1f_onestage_trtengine.yaml#L84).
+1. Testing with trt_engine, you need specify the trt_engine path in [config](./tools/cfgs/dsvt_models/dsvt_plain_1f_onestage_trtengine.yaml#L84).
 ```
 bash scripts/dist_test.sh 8 --cfg_file ./cfgs/dsvt_models/dsvt_plain_1f_onestage_trtengine.yaml --ckpt <CHECKPOINT_FILE>
 ```

 ## Possible Issues
-* If you are limited by computation resource, please try to reduce the batch size and adopt fp16 training schemes.
+* If you are limited by computation resource, please try to reduce the batch size and featdim(192->128), adopt fp16 training schemes or use [torch checkpoints](https://pytorch.org/docs/stable/checkpoint.html), which will save a lot of CUDA memory, (e.g., fp16:~30%, torchcheckpoints:~50%, featdimReduction:~20%).
 * If your memory is limited, please turn off the [USE_SHARED_MEMORY](https://github.com/Haiyang-W/DSVT/blob/d215f68f3846e1f7afe3add7154be730a12a02b4/tools/cfgs/dsvt_models/dsvt_plain_D512e.yaml#L15).
 * If your training process takes up a lot of memory and the program starts slowly, please reduce the numba version to 0.48, as mentioned in [INSTALL.md](docs/INSTALL.md).
 * If you encounter a gradient that becomes NaN during fp16 training, don't worry, it's normal.
 You can try a few more times.
 * If you couldn’t find a solution, search open and closed issues in our github issues page [here](https://github.com/Haiyang-W/DSVT/issues).
 * If still no-luck, open a new issue in our github.
 Our turnaround is usually a couple of days.

 ## Citation
 Please consider citing our work as follows if it is helpful.